 Translational Research Community Advisory Board (TR-CAB)

 The MUSC Translational Research Community Advisory Board had been providing essential input to the South Carolina Clinical & Translational (SCTR) Institute and the SCTR Community Engagement Program since May 2014.
-TR-CAB members are a diverse group of leaders in a range of sectors committed to improving health and Health care in South Carolina.
+TR-CAB members leaders in a range of sectors committed to improving health and Health care in South Carolina.

 The TR-CAB vision is to improve health outcomes and quality of life for the population of South Carolina by facilitating the translation of research discoveries into improved health outcomes and healthcare practices.
 Its members help engage communities in bidirectional communication with MUSC to inform research design based on community needs and to explore options or using their organizational resources to help implement best practices as quickly as possible.